seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part8-Sanity-Studio.md

 You edit the author once.

+Every article automatically receives the updated information.

-This concept is called **normalization**, and it is one of the foundations of scalable software systems.
+This concept is called **normalization**, and it is one of the fundamental ideas behind scalable systems.

 ---

-### Creating the Schemas
+## Creating the Schemas

 Inside: